Exporting PDF Document to Image

 • LZW – is a legacy lossless compression algorithm that works best with 8-bit sources.

 • CCITT FAX 3 – is a lossless compression method for black-and-white images.
-It works best for texts, so if your PDF is mostly text, choose this format.
-In the FAX 3 (or Group 3) modification the algorithm encodes each scan line of the text independently.
+It works best for texts, so if your PDF is mostly text, select this format.
+In the FAX 3 (or Group 3) modification, the algorithm encodes each scan line of the text independently.

 • JPEG – is a lossy compression algorithm (see above).